 |

-= note: expected type ({integer}, {integer}, {integer})
+= note: expected type `({integer}, {integer}, {integer})`

-found type (_, _)
+found type `(_, _)`

-If we wanted to ignore one or more of the values in the tuple, we could use _ or .. as we’ll see in the “Ignoring Values in a Pattern” section.
-If our problem is that we have too many variables in the pattern, the solution would be to make the types match by removing variables so that the number of variables is equal to the number of elements in the tuple.
+If we wanted to ignore one or more of the values in the tuple, we could use _ or .. as you’ll see in the “Ignoring Values in a Pattern” section on page XX.
+If the problem is that we have too many variables in the pattern, the solution is to make the types match by removing variables so the number of variables equals the number of elements in the tuple.

+prod: check & fill xref (this chapter)

 Function Parameters

 Function parameters can also be patterns.
-The code in Listing 18-6, declaring a function named foo that takes one parameter named x of type i32, should by now look familiar:
+The code in Listing 18-6, which declares a function named foo that takes one parameter named x of type i32, should by now look familiar:

 fn foo(x: i32) {